 Look out for!

 Feather loss:- When a chicken is about a year old she will start to lose her feathers, this is because she is in moult.
 This is completely harmless process of plumage rejuvenation.
-Make sure she is well fed during this process as it takes lots of energy to grow new feathers.
+Make sure she is well fed during this process as it takes lots of energy to grow new feathers and maybe supplement her diet with extra protein & vitamins.
 This will also cause her to stop laying until her feather have grown back.

 Mites:- Red mites - these mites are difficult to detect in the day as they live in the crevices of walls, perches and nesting boxes.
 It is only at night that they come out to feed on the chicken's blood.
 These parasites are pale grey in colour but turn bright red after feeding.
 These mites can be very serious to the chicken's health if left.
 To treat thoroughly clean out the housing with an appropriate red mite treatment.